Hit by a Semi-Truck in NC: What to Do Next

 Is a truck accident case different from a regular car accident in NC?

 Yes, significantly.
-Truck accidents involve federal FMCSA regulations on top of NC state law, multiple potentially liable parties (driver, trucking company, maintenance provider, cargo shipper), higher minimum insurance ($750,000 to $5 million), and specialized evidence like electronic logging device data and black box recordings.
+Truck accidents involve federal FMCSA regulations on top of NC state law, multiple potentially liable parties (driver, trucking company, maintenance provider, cargo shipper, and possibly a freight broker), higher minimum insurance ($750,000 to $5 million), and specialized evidence like electronic logging device data and black box recordings.
 The complexity is substantially greater.

 Who can I sue after a truck accident in North Carolina?

-Multiple parties may be liable: the truck driver, the trucking company (under respondeat superior), the maintenance company if mechanical failure contributed, the cargo loading company if shifting or overweight cargo was a factor, and even the truck or parts manufacturer in defect cases.
+Multiple parties may be liable: the truck driver, the trucking company (under respondeat superior), the maintenance company if mechanical failure contributed, the cargo loading company if shifting or overweight cargo was a factor, a freight broker who knowingly selected an unsafe carrier, and the truck or parts manufacturer in defect cases.
 Identifying all liable parties is critical for maximizing your recovery.

 Does NC's contributory negligence rule apply to truck accidents?